mendel5/mac/README.md

 # mac-setup
-How to set up Apple's Mac OS
+How to set up Apple's Mac OS.

 Note: Some content is focused on Germany.
 - See also: https://github.com/mendel5/ios